logicraju/Auto_Updater_WS/readme.md

 5. Also, you may check the status of the service using the command: sudo systemctl status auto_update_git.service journalctl -u auto_update_git -f

+6. Trigger the robot update by calling the ros service: "/robot_update"

 6. Make sure this ros worksapce is "sourced" in .bashrc beforehand